NOTE: The couples aspect of my practice is currently on hold and I am not able to accept new clients for relationship

 Loss and Grief: Most of my experience with bereavement has been with miscarriage and infant loss experiences, but I have also supported people through the loss of

 partners, friends, older children, and mentors.
 The most important aspect of supporting people through grief is really understanding where a person is in the wide range of possible loss reactions and

 to meet them there.
 It is a lot about acknowledgement, witnessing and holding space.
 Grief counseling is allowing people the space to find their own meaning.

-Parenting Transitions: Though most of my work has focused on individuals and couples transitioning from being childless to becoming parents, that is only the first
+Parenting Transitions: Though most of my work has focused on individuals and couples transitioning from being childless to becoming parents, that is only one of

-of many parenting transitions that take place throughout the lifespan.
-Changes such as divorce, parental illness, and loss stress people’s coping and can leave them feeling exhausted and stuck.
-It is
+many parenting transitions that can take place throughout the lifespan.
+Changes such as divorce, parental illness, and loss, stress people’s coping and can leave them feeling exhausted and stuck.
+It

 is easy to become overwhelmed with the layers of experience and to have trouble identifying the individual components.
 I enjoy working with people as they increase their understanding and skill in